-As of March of 2022, the average number of days a home is listed on the market before selling was only 38 days.
+As of September 2023, the average number of days a home is listed on the market is 57 days.
 If you are trying to sell an old house that needs work, then statistics show that your home may be on the market for a significantly longer period of time.

 How to Sell an Old House